Stowupland Flower Show and Fete at Stowupland Hall

 The fete started in the 1880’s, being originally termed Stowupland Cottagers’ Show.
 The second year of he show, 1887, Mr H.F.
 Harwood gave permission for it to be held in the grounds of Stowupland Hall, and he opened up the hall gardens and orchards for the villagers to enjoy.
 It was usually held on a Tuesday in late July or early August and local employers gave their workers a 1/2 day off to enjoy the show.
 Although we don’t have a date for the 1887 show it may have been a few weeks after Queen Victoria’s Golden Jubilee (20th June, 1887).

 The show had began as a fruit, vegetable and flower show.
-Then in 1889 traveling show people added entertainments to the displays of produce.
+Then in 1889, traveling show people added entertainments to the displays of local produce.
 The first was Mrs Jarley’s Wax works.

-The show had a break of nearly a decade after the outbreak of WW2 but resumed by 1948, which was deemed a very successful fete.
+There was a break following the outbreak of WW2 but it resumed by 1948, which was deemed a very successful fete.

 However by the 1960’s the show was struggling to be profitable and the decision was made in 1965 to scale down and move along the road to the Village Hall.